MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/limits.md

 ### Shards
 - Maximum: 6 (in preview).
 Please [reach out to our team](mailto:mongodb-feedback@microsoft.com) for additional shards.

+### Collection and index limits
+-	Collections per cluster: 1,000
+-	Collection size: 4 TiB
+-	Indexes per cluster: 100
+-	Total index size: 100 GiB

 ### Secondary Regions
 - Maximum: 1 additional secondary region.
 Please [reach out to our team](mailto:mongodb-feedback@microsoft.com) for additional regions.

 ### Free Tier Limits
-The following limitations can be overridden by upgrading a paid tier
+The following limitations can be overridden by upgrading to a paid tier
 - Maximum storage: 32GB.
 - Backup / Restore not supported (available in M25+)
 - High availability (HA) not supported (available in M30+)